Bachelor of Science (Honours) in Psychology | Asia Pacific University (APU)

 ADVANTAGE OF APU PSYCHOLOGY PROGRAMME

-As the modern society places more emphasis on mental health and psychological wellbeing, it is time for you to take up a career in Psychology - you have an opportunity to explore careers in education, social services, human resources, training & consultancy etc.
+As the modern society places more emphasis on mental health and psychological wellbeing, there is no better time for you to consider a career in psychology.
+You can explore careers in education, social services, human resources, training & consultancy, social science researcher, counterintelligence analyst, social media threat analyst etc.

-As a graduate of the APU Bachelor of Science (Honours) in Psychology programme or the APU/DMU dual award Bachelor of Science (Honours) in Psychology programme, you will be equipped with knowledge from technology-infused psychology modules such as cyberpsychology, which will offer you a stronger edge in the modern world, in addition to the more conventional psychology teaching.
+As a graduate of the APU Bachelor of Science (Honours) in Psychology programme or the APU/DMU dual award Bachelor of Science (Honours) in Psychology programme, you will be equipped with knowledge from technology-infused psychology modules such as cyberpsychology, which is a scientific inter-disciplinary domain that focuses on the psychological phenomena which emerge because of human interaction with digital technology.
+Because here at APU we believe that in this digital era, a career in human mental health will require both the human touch like structuring of mental health assessments as well as technological know-how, using modern technology tools for psychology assessments and analysis.
+This will offer you a stronger edge in the modern and technology-driven world, in addition to the more conventional psychology teaching.

 The BSc in Psychology programme is specifically designed to provide a solid understanding of psychology and its concepts in the contemporary environment for students to be able to articulate what they have learned as a human scientist.
 This three-year undergraduate programme will provide a clear understanding of the human mind, behaviour, and different types of personalities.
 This programme is offered as a Dual degree programme in partnership with De Montfort University (DMU) and is recognised both locally and internationally.